Stock market today: Wall Street hangs near its records after Chinese stocks soar

 Analysts called the coordinated moves encouraging, and they helped stocks soar in China.
 Indexes jumped 4.2% in Shanghai and 4.1% in Hong Kong.
 But questions still remain about how much they will boost the economy, which has been struggling since Chinese authorities cracked down on excessive borrowing by property developers.

-Prices for oil and other commodities that a healthy Chinese economy would devour nevertheless climbed.
-A barrel of benchmark U.S. crude oil gained 1.7%.
-Brent crude, the international standard, rose 1.7%.
+Prices for crude oil and other commodities that a healthy Chinese economy would devour nevertheless climbed.
+Copper gained 3%.

 Another risk hanging over Wall Street is the slowing U.S. job market.
 Now that inflation has eased substantially from its peak two summers ago, the main worry among investors is that a slowdown in hiring by U.S. companies may worsen.